Online Gambling in North Carolina (2026) | Laws, Sports Betting & Casino Guide

 Legal Overview

 MobileCasinoParty.com receives compensation from operators listed on this page.
-Editorial recommendations are independent.
-See our review process.
+Our editorial recommendations are independent.
+See our review process and affiliate disclosure.

 What’s Legal

 - Online sports betting: Legal since March 11, 2024.
 Seven licensed operators.
-Geolocation required.
-Age: 21.
+Must be physically located in North Carolina to place a wager (geolocation required).
+Minimum age: 21.

-- Tribal casinos: Three land-based casinos.
-Full gaming including poker.
+- Tribal casinos: Three land-based casinos operated by two federally recognized tribes under IGRA compacts.
+Full gaming including slots, table games, and live poker.

 What’s Not Legal